About Twin Lakes

 Boating on Twin Lakes

 Twin Lakes span across 1,700 acres and were originally enlarged to allow for greater water storage for the nearby towns.
 The lakes make ideal boating destinations, as well as water skiing.
 As Wildernet notes ‘the Twin Lakes area offers spectacular mountain scenery’ and boaters enjoy pottering around on the waters here, with such impressive backdrops of scenery, and fishing also remains a popular activity in the area.
-Boat tours, canoe and kayak rentals are widely available on Twin Lakes, which is considered to be one of the world’s most stunning locations, for its scenery and pristine, glacial landscapes.
+Boat tours, canoe and kayak rentals are available in Twin Lakes (or in Buena Vista), which is considered to be one of the world’s most stunning locations, for its scenery and pristine, glacial landscapes.

 Whatever you are looking for in your vacation,